 Written by: Kushal Dev | Co-founder, Customer Guru

 The days when customers took linear journeys are over.
 Customers jump through multiple channels when interacting with you.
 They may find you on a Facebook ad, purchase from a physical store and then request a service support on Twitter.
-The complex nature of this non linear journey also means that there could be more than one journey that your customers take.
+The complex nature of this non-linear journey also means that there could be more than one journey that your customers take.
 Mapping out their paths from first interaction to the last will show if they are achieving their goals in each of these stages.
-This may seem like an arduos task but believe me with the benefits of doing this it is worth the effort.
+This may seem like an arduous task but believe me, with the benefits of doing this it is worth the effort.

 Have you identified your customer Personas?
 If not here is a quick guide to help you do that.
 According to Hubspot Personas are fictional, generalized characters that encompass the various needs, goals, and observed behavior patterns among your real and potential customers.
 They help you understand your customers better.
 If your business caters to multiple personas then they may be taking different customer journeys.

 Customer stages define the stages your customers take in their journey of doing business with you.
 While no two customer journey is same and difficult to map an exact journey, every customer interaction can be fit into one of these stages according to Kerry Bodine.